crate/crate/blackbox/docs/admin/ssl.rst

 -----------------------------

-Now we have a signed certificate, signed by either from a official CA or from our own CA. Let's import it to the keystore.
+Now we have a signed certificate, signed by either from a official CA or from our own CA. Let's import it to the Kestore.

 Command::